stacksjs/clarity/README.md

 ## Postcardware

-You will always be free to use any of the Stacks OSS software.
-We would also love to see which parts of the world Stacks ends up in. _Receiving postcards makes us happy—and we will publish them on our website._
+“Software that is free, but hopes for a postcard.”
+We love receiving postcards from around the world showing where `clarity` is being used!
+We showcase them on our website too.

 Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094, United States 🌎